gmdias727/gqlgen/docs/content/getting-started.md

 gqlgen is a schema-first library — before writing code, you describe your API using the GraphQL [Schema Definition Language](http://graphql.org/learn/schema/).
-By default this goes into a file called `schema.graphqls` but you can break it up into as many different files as you want.
+By default this goes into a file called `schema.graphql` but you can break it up into as many different files as you want.

 The schema that was generated for us was:
 ```graphql